vithursant/terraform-aws-spotgpu/README.md

 This is a demo repository containing terraform module for provisioning EC2-based Spot Instances on AWS, specifically for Deep Learning workloads on Amazon's GPU-based instances.

+*Development and testing was done on a macOS High Sierra version 10.13.3*

 ## Table of Contents
 * [Requirements](#requirements)
 * [Configurations](#configuration)